Particle production in HRG with thermodynamically consistent EoS and partially deformable hadrons: The Statistical Approach

 where + sign corresponds to fermions and anti-fermions, while the - sign corresponds to bosons.
 The quantities $g_{i}$ and $E_{i}=\sqrt{p^{2}+m_{i}^{2}}$ are respectively the spin-isospin degeneracy and energy of the $i^{th}$ hadronic specie. $V$ is the physical volume of the system and $\mu_{i}$ denotes the chemical potential of $i^{th}$ specie which is defined as

 where $B_{i}$, $S_{i}$, and $Q_{i}$ are the baryon number, strangeness, and electric charge of the $i^{th}$ hadronic specie.
-The quantities $\mu_{B}$, $\mu_{S}$, $\mu_{Q}$ are represented as baryon chemical potential, strange chemical potential and electric chemical potential, which control the net baryon, net strangeness and net electric charge content of the system, respectively.
+The quantities $\mu_{B}$, $\mu_{S}$, $\mu_{Q}$ represent the BCP, strange chemical potential and electric chemical potential, which control the net baryon, net strangeness and net electric charge content of the system, respectively.